glbala87/ELLA_tool/docs/releasenotes/README.md

 <!-- MR !506 -->
 - [`IGV.js` has been upgraded to v2.7.9](#upgraded-igv-in-visual).
 <!-- MR !510 -->
-- Tweaked front-end error reporting to reduce number of "An error occured ..." messages displayed to users.
+- Tweaked front-end error reporting to reduce number of "An error occurred ..." messages displayed to users.
 <!-- MR !497 -->
 - Replaced custom vcf parser with [cyvcf2](https://github.com/brentp/cyvcf2).
 <!-- MR !511 -->